IKNL/PZP-FHIR-R4/decisions.md

 ##
 - Questionnaires
+    - Source of Questionnaire development is outside this IG.
+Therefore, Questionnaires will be saved as JSON, not as FSH.
     - Copied Questionnaire resources from IKNL form builder into input/resources with prefix "Questionnaire-"
     - Added proper metadata fields (zib2017 follows a similiar pattern)
 ```json